-Competition is open to all, unless otherwise specified.
+- Competition is open to all, unless otherwise specified.
 An exhibitor's entry fee will entitle an individual to make entry in any department.
 It will not include fair gate admissions.
-All Youth Members wishing to enter in open classes may do so under the same rules and regulations as other exhibitors, including paying the \$10 entry fee and paying pen fees, even if the animal is also shown in the Youth Division.

-Entries must be made and all fees paid in advance of the entry deadline, July 8, 2022, at the Fairgrounds Office in person or by mail.
-Entry Forms, FairPremium Books, and other instructions are available at the Fairgrounds Office, or online: www.calhouncountyfairgrounds.com.

-Officers will be on the grounds and all exhibits shall be in place Sunday, August 14, 2022, by 10:00pm (unless otherwise noted).

-Entry deadline is July 8, 2022, for non-livestock and open classes by 5:00 P.M...NO ENTRIES WILL BE ACCEPTED AFTER THIS DATE, NO EXCEPTIONS!
-All entries must be made in the name of the owner, grower or producer, which person shall pay the prescribed exhibitor's fee.
-All non-animal exhibits will be removed on Sunday, August 16, 2022, by noon.
-Market livestock animal classes - Exhibitor must be the owner.
-Animal exhibits will not bereleased before 6:00am on Sunday, August 21, 2022, except by written permission of the superintendent or unless the animals are going to market.
+All Youth Members wishing to enter in open classes may do so under the same rules and regulations as other exhibitors, including paying the \$10 entry fee and paying pen fees, even if the animal is also shown in the Youth Division. - Entries must be made and all fees paid in advance of the entry deadline, June 15, 2023, at the Fairgrounds Office in person or by mail.
+Entry Forms, FairPremium Books, and other instructions are available at the Fairgrounds Office, or online: www.calhouncountyfairgrounds.com. - Officers will be on the grounds and all exhibits shall be in place Sunday, August 13, 2023, by 10:00pm (unless otherwise noted). - Entry deadline is June 15, 2023, for non-livestock and open classes by 5:00 P.M...NO ENTRIES WILL BE ACCEPTED AFTER THIS DATE, NO EXCEP- TIONS! - All entries must be made in the name of the owner, grower or producer, which person shall pay the prescribed exhibitor's fee. - All non-animal exhibits will be removed on Sunday, August 20, 2023, by noon. - Market livestock animal classes Exhibitor must be the owner.
+Animal exhibits will not bereleased before 6:00am on Sunday, August 20, 2023, except by written permission of the superintendent or unless the animals are going to market.
 Every article or animal on the Fairgrounds will be under the control of the CCAIS, all reasonable precautions will be taken for their safekeeping.
-The CCAIS will not be responsible for any damage or loss that may occur, and upon this condition entries are received.

-Entry tags are available at the Fairgrounds Office.
+The CCAIS will not be responsible for any damage or loss that may occur, and upon this condition entries are received. - Entry tags are available at the Fairgrounds Office.
 Exhibitors should fill these out with the correct department, class, and lot for the entry.
 Exhibitorsmust be careful to place these entry tags on or near the articles.

-Exhibitors must completely fill out their own entry tags.

-No person shall be allowed to act as judge of any class in which he or she is a competitor and no premium will be paid to persons violating this rule.
-Any exhibitor who shall in any way attempt to influence the decision of the judges shall forfeit all claims to premiums.

-Any animal eligible to registry cannot compete in the grade class.

-The CCAIS Board or its designee reserves the right to refuse any entries, especially if an unreasonable amount of room is required.
-A statement of thenumber of pens required should accompany each animal entry.

-Exhibitors will not be permitted to call attention to their exhibits in a noisy or disorderly way.

-In case the receipts of the Fair are insufficient to pay the expenses and premiums in full, the premiums may be prorated among those entitled to same.
+Exhibitors must completely fill out their own entry tags. - No person shall be allowed to act as judge of any class in which he or she is a competitor and no premium will be paid to persons violating this rule.
+Any exhibitor who shall in any way attempt to influence the decision of the judges shall forfeit all claims to premiums. - Any animal eligible to registry cannot compete in the grade class. - The CCAIS Board or its designee reserves the right to refuse any entries, especially if an unreasonable amount of room is required.
+A statement of thenumber of pens required should accompany each animal entry. - Exhibitors will not be permitted to call attention to their exhibits in a noisy or disorderly way. - In case the receipts of the Fair are insufficient to pay the expenses and premiums in full, the premiums may be prorated among those entitled to same.
 Ribbons will be awarded in all classes unless specified by department, section, or class.
-Ribbons awarded in classes in Youth Departments are specified in that section.

-All exhibitors must attend required superintendent meetings.

-All Beginner exhibitors will not participate in the Show of Champions.

-Any damage, loss or injury cause to the grounds, another exhibitor or their exhibits will be the liability of the person(s) causing the damage.
-The CCAISand associated management shall in no way be held responsible for the damage or injury caused.

-All animals must be exhibited in the name of the owner, all products of the soil in the name of the producer, and articles of craftmanship must be the handiwork of the exhibitor.
+Ribbons awarded in classes in Youth Departments are specified in that section. - All exhibitors must attend required superintendent meetings. - All Beginner exhibitors will not participate in the Show of Champions. - Any damage, loss or injury cause to the grounds, another exhibitor or their exhibits will be the liability of the person(s) causing the damage.
+The CCAISand associated management shall in no way be held responsible for the damage or injury caused. - All animals must be exhibited in the name of the owner, all products of the soil in the name of the producer, and articles of craftmanship must be the handiwork of the exhibitor.

-All entries must have been made or prepared by the exhibitor and completed since last year's fair.